 ...

 iTerm2 is a top choice for many developers using macOS.
 They appreciate its handy features like split panes, search, autocomplete, tons of customization options, and great keyboard support.
-But here’s the catch: there’s no iTerm2 for Windows.
+The catch: there’s no iTerm2 for Windows.

-In this guide, we’ll explain why iTerm2 isn’t available for Windows, explore your options, and show you how to get a Mac-like terminal setup without needing a Mac.
+In this guide, we’ll explain why iTerm2 isn’t available for Windows, explore your options, and show you how to get a Mac-like terminal setup.
+The current stable build, iTerm2 3.6.11, needs macOS 12.4 or newer, so a Mac sits somewhere in every option.

 Why You Can’t Install iTerm2 Natively on Windows